zeiadsalhin/GANs-model/README.md

 Check out the live demo: [Live Demo](https://gans-model.netlify.app)

 ## Features
-- **React**: A powerful JavaScript library for building user interfaces.
+- **React / React-Native**: A powerful JavaScript library for building user interfaces & Mobile Applications.
-- **Vite**: A fast and efficient build tool that provides instant server start and lightning-fast HMR (Hot Module Replacement).
 - **Material UI (MUI)**: A popular React UI framework that provides a set of customizable and accessible components.
 - **AI-Powered Super-Resolution**: Uses GANs to upscale low-resolution images while maintaining fine details and textures.
 - **User-Friendly Interface**: Simple and intuitive interface that makes it easy for anyone to upload images and get high-quality results.